qaz957/Predicting_AQI_with_Economics/README.md

 ### Questions to answer:

-What industries, if any, have a noticeable impact on Air Quality?
+Can we determine the Air Quality of a U.S. county based on the industry employment percentages?

-What have the general trends over 10 years been within certain industries?
+What industries influence the classifying of Air Quality over the 10 years modelled?

-What have the general trends over 10 years been in Air Quality?
+What are the limitations of decision tree modelling for determining trends and predictive analytics?

 ### Data